Correctiv: Flight MH17

-CORRECT!V described the Flight MH17 as one of the greatest war crimes of modern times.
-Over several months it gathered facts, investigated in eastern Ukraine and Russia, and found witnesses to the missile launch, unveiled a clear chain of evidence that MH17 was downed by a BUK missile ground-launched by a unit of the 53rd Russian Air Defense Brigade from Kursk.
+Correctiv described the Flight MH17 as one of the greatest war crimes of modern times.
+Over several months it gathered facts, investigated in eastern Ukraine and Russia, and found witnesses to the missile launch, unveiled a clear chain of evidence that MH17 was downed by a BUK missile ground-launched by a unit of the Russian 53rd Anti-Aircraft Missile Brigade from Kursk.
 The brigade unit operated in mid July on Ukrainian territory without displaying national emblems.

+2024 AfD revelations

+In January 2024, Correctiv published a report titled "Secret Plan Against Germany" ("Geheimplan gegen Deutschland") that described a meeting between AfD and CDU members and far-right elements to plan a program of forced "re-migration" of immigrants and others considered undesirable.
+The report led to mass demonstrations in Germany against AfD.